kgeorgiou/ccsc-2018/wassapp/SOLUTION.md

 - Performs the ECDH derivation using the Web Crypto API
 - Uses the derived secret to decrypt the incoming message replies

+We can enter the following helper functions (which can be found in the frontend code we already have) in our browser's console:
 ```
 const _base64ToArrayBuffer = (base64) => {
     let binary_string = window.atob(base64);